Two people working in a laboratory, focusing on their tasks.

 This is a year-long research experience, and new cohorts begin each fall at the start of the academic semester.
 This program is open to undergraduate students in the College of Health Solutions.

-Key dates for Fall 2026 cohort:
+Key dates for fall 2026 cohort:

-• Monday, February 9 Student application opens.
+• Monday, Feb.
+9 Student application opens.

-• Friday, February 27 Student application closes.
+• Friday, Feb.
+27 Student application closes.

 • Monday, March 2 Faculty review of student applications (interviews optional) opens.